SudarsanSridharan16/tradecloud-microservices-demo/README.md

 Vagrant default password is: vagrant

-Execute the following statements in your terminal:
+Execute the following commands in your terminal:

 ```
 cd deployment